ttrmw/ttrmw.co.uk/_posts/2015-02-20-hardware_button_brightness.md

 from the default i3 configuration.

-here, the second parameter 'Mod1+1' is the key combination.
-We will need to find the keysym(s) for our intended keybinding, for which we can use xev.
+Here, the second parameter 'Mod1+1' is the key combination.
+We will need to find the keysym(s) for our intended keybinding, for which we can use XEV.

-Xev is an application for printing the contents of events from the X server.
+XEV is an application for printing the contents of events from the X server.
 It will create a window, and print any events that happen to that window - this will allow us to view information about specific keypresses for example.

-Go ahead and fire up xev
+Go ahead and fire up XEV:

 {% highlight sh %}
 $ xev